TUFgit/predicion-of-imdb-ratings/README.md

 A beginners guide to prediction of IMDB movie ratings using Linear Regression,Support Vector machine and Decision tree.

-This is a jupyter notebook which focuses on building a simple model for predicing the IMDB ratings of famously rated movies on imdb.com.
+This is a basic model aimed at beginners in ML/DataScience.

+It focuses on building a simple model for predicing the IMDB ratings of famously rated movies on imdb.com.

 The data used in this model can be obtained from the following url :  http://bit.ly/imdbratings